gotgenes/react-router-aws-lambda-app/README.md

 npm install
 ```

-This will download the necessary dependencies for CDK and the Remix application.
+This will download the necessary dependencies for CDK and the React Router application.

 #### Login to AWS (IAM Identity Center)